also known as: Szolyva (HU), Svalava (CZ), Svalyava (RU)

 ( Click the arrow in the buttons below for pronunciation. )

-Svalyava is located about 14 miles ENE of Mukacheve (Munkács).
+Svalyava is located about fourteen miles east-northeast of Mukacheve (Munkács).

 Svalyava was first mentioned in a historical document of 1263.